yuzie007/mpltern/docsrc/supported_matplotlib.rst

 bugs (e.g. https://github.com/matplotlib/matplotlib/issues/14751).
 Until the versions where both the bugs are fixed, the users of mpltern have to compromise with these issues.

+- mpltern 0.3.4: Matplotlib 3.2.0+

+  While essentially mpltern still works with Matplotlib 3.1.1, I got difficulty to make it pass the tests and therefore dropped the support.